Disappearance of Perry Cohen and Austin Stephanos: Disappearance

-Shortly after they left, a line of thunderstorms were documented moving towards the area, and the National Weather Service issued a special marine warning that warned of heavy rains and winds potentially in excess of 40 mph.
-It is believed that the two children were overtaken by the storm, as Stephanos's cellphone was disconnected from the Internet around 1:15 PM.
+Shortly after they left, a line of thunderstorms was documented moving towards the area, and the National Weather Service issued a special marine warning that warned of heavy rains and winds potentially in excess of 40 mph.
+It is believed that the two boys were overtaken by the storm, as Stephanos's cellphone was disconnected from the Internet around 1:15 PM.
 His last social media post was from his Snapchat account, with one of the posts being the boys on the boat with fishing poles and a message stating; "Peace Out Jup", which friends claim meant the boys were going to the Bahamas.
-A friend told reporters that another post from that day from Stephanos's account was a video of the fast moving storm headed towards the boat, with the commentary; "We're f-cked".
+A friend told reporters that another post from that day from Stephanos's account was a video of the fast-moving storm headed towards the boat, with the commentary; "We're f-cked".

 Search efforts

-A fund was created in order to pay for private efforts of searching for the boys and thousands of dollars was raised within a few hours of the fund being created.
+A fund was created to pay for private searches for the boys and within a few hours had raised thousands of dollars.
 Dozens of people, including NFL Hall-of-Famer Joe Namath, joined the search and participants followed shorelines and beaches looking for any debris washed ashore.

 Due to the vast sea area to be searched, multiple boats and aircraft were used to search for the missing boys.
 A Coast Guard C-130 airplane, a Miami helicopter crew, a HR 144 plane, two US Customs and Border Protection planes and two Coast Guard Cutters were used along with multiple private boaters and pilots offering their help.
 The search was made difficult as it was determined that the boat was not equipped with an emergency positioning beacon or any other safety equipment, such as a radio or GPS.

 The boat that the boys were operating was originally discovered on July 26, 2015 near Daytona Beach, Florida and the Coast Guard attached a data-marker buoy to the boat and left to continue to search for Cohen and Stephanos.
-It was re-discovered on March 18, 2016 about one-hundred-miles from Bermuda.
+It was re-discovered on March 18, 2016 about one hundred miles from Bermuda.
 An iPhone and other personal effects were found on board the boat.
 The search for the boys was called off on July 31, 2015.